DaleOrders/AWS-Study-Notes/README.md

 - Can be more fields, but at least these two

 Comes with some AWS Integrations.
-Security is provided with IAM roles or Service roles Can generate metrics based on logs **metric filter**
+Security is provided with IAM roles or Service roles.
+Can generate metrics based on **metric filters**

 #### 1.3.8.1.
 Architecture of CloudWatch Logs

 ![image](https://user-images.githubusercontent.com/52617475/145618084-ba433aa7-44f4-4331-a74b-583e2dc6a0ae.png)

-It is a regional service `us-east-1`
+It is a regional service, for example, `us-east-1`

 Need logging sources such as external APIs or databases.
 This sends information as **log events**.
 These are stored in **log streams**.
 This is a